thinkcompany/react-a11y-announcer/README.md

 # react-a11y-announcer

-`react-a11y-announcer` is a React a11y component that helps ensure announcements are accessible and properly announced by screen readers.
+`react-a11y-announcer` is a React a11y component created by Think Company that helps ensure announcements are accessible and properly announced by screen readers.

 ## Building and running the demo